timonla/timonla.github.io/_includes/about.md

 [Performance Analytics](https://docs.servicenow.com/bundle/newyork-performance-analytics-and-reporting/page/use/performance-analytics/reference/r_PALandingPage.html?cshalt=yes)
 engine built into the ITSM tool [ServiceNow](https://www.servicenow.com/).
 My work included understanding the business needs, researching new technologies and proposing and implementing solutions to make use of our data.
-I also worked on defining best practices to for the use of the Business Inteligence & Analytics solutions of ServiceNow.
+I also worked on defining best practices to for the use of the Business Intelligence & Analytics solutions of ServiceNow.

 As part of this work I earned hands on knowledge about how to work with the ITIL processes, mainly incident, problem and change management.
 In the fall of 2019 I got certified for [ITIL 4 Foundation](https://www.axelos.com/certifications/itil-certifications/itil-foundation).